Damages and Materiality: Effects on voluntary disclosure: General litigation effects of switching strategies

+\textbf{Proposition 6 (A critical charge). }\textit{The sparing-first switching exists for $c<\bar{c}=\bar{c}(\beta),$ where $c=\bar{c}>0$ solves a quadratic equation in $c$.
 This quadratic has a positive and a negative root if $\lambda h(0)>(\kappa ^{-1}-1),$ a condition which guarantees switching in the no-litigation model.
-Under this condition the quadratic is positive at $c=0$ and negative at $c=1$, so that $0<\bar{c}<1.$ That is, for $1\geq c>\bar{c}$ only candid behaviour is optimal.
-It may be checked that $\bar{c}(\beta)$ is increasing in $\beta$.
+Under this condition the quadratic is positive at $c=0$ and negative at $c=1$, so that $0<\bar{c}<1.$}

 \noindent2.
-In the sparing-first circumstance the term $\kappa^{-1}-1$ represents deterrence from over-zealous candid disclosure.
-(This is the only surviving term in the absence of litigation, cf. Gietzmann and Ostaszewski (2023).
+In the sparing-first circumstance the term $\kappa^{-1}-1$ represents deterrence from over-zealous candid disclosure, the only surviving term in the absence of litigation (cf. Gietzmann and Ostaszewski (2023).
 Here this term is increased by a second term representing litigation effects so that switching out of sparing behaviour occurs earlier.

 \noindent3.
 In the candid-first circumstance it is the the term $\kappa$ that represents deterrence from over-zealous candid disclosure.
 Here the term is decreased by a second term which represents a litigation effect so that switching out of candid behaviour occurs later.